2016 California elections

-California state elections in 2016 were held on Tuesday, November 8, 2016, with the primary elections being held on June 7, 2016.
+Elections were held in California on November 8, 2016, with primary elections being held on June 7, 2016.
 In addition to the U.S. presidential race, California voters elected one member to the United States Senate, all of California's seats to the House of Representatives, all of the seats of the State Assembly, and all odd-numbered seats of the State Senate.

 Pursuant to Proposition 14 passed in 2010, California uses a nonpartisan blanket primary for almost all races, with the presidential primary races being the notable exception.
 Under the nonpartisan blanket primary system, all the candidates for the same elected office, regardless of respective political party, run against each other at once during the primary.
 The candidates receiving the most and second-most votes in the primary election then become the contestants in the general election.